cstrelioff/chrisstrelioffws-sandbox/2016/09/16/vim_and_vundle_on_ubuntu_16_04.rst

 So, that's it for my (self-) documentation of getting started with vundle_ on Ubuntu 16.04.
-Hopefully those who find this post will find it helpfull-- I know I'll look back at it when I have to upgrade to Ubunt 18.04 in a couple of years.
+Hopefully those who find this post will find it helpfull-- I know I'll look back at it when I have to upgrade to Ubuntu 18.04 in a couple of years.

 If you find typos or have a question please leave comments below.
 I'll do my